‘Raising Kanan’ Showrunner Sascha Penn Talks About Season 3’s New Villain, Keeping The Momentum Going & More

-Power Book III: Raising Kanan is back, and spinoff’s showrunner and creator Sascha Penn gives us the details on this season’s new villain, keeping the momentum going, and why this season is all about family.
+Power Book III: Raising Kanan is back, and the spinoff’s showrunner and creator Sascha Penn gives us the details on this season’s new villain, keeping the momentum going and why this season is all about family.

-Ahead of the season three premiere, CassiusLife once again spoke with Penn about his spinoff that follows the early life of Kanan Stark before he became the boogeyman that haunts Ghost and Tommy in the original Power series.
+Ahead of the Season 3 premiere, CassiusLife once again spoke with Penn about his spinoff that follows the early life of Kanan Stark before he became the boogeyman that haunts Ghost and Tommy in the original Power series.

 How Does Sascha Penn Keep Raising The Stakes In Raising Kanan?